qztweII/Data_Science/Diary.md

 I noticed that the data listed many of the same people, the tallest person, Yao Ming being printed three times as the tallest person.
 I also noticed that the top thirty results (duplicates included) were all male.

 ## Activity 4 (Week 3)
 This activity was about handling files.
 I tried to use relative paths, with `Week 3/Making a new file.py` trying to access `athlete_events.csv` by typing `data_path = "../athlete_events.csv"`.
-Little did I know that the path was not relative to the file itself, but the DATA_SCIENCE folder, so it was trying to access the parent folder, the `U:/` (aka my student drive).
+Little did I know that the path was not relative to the file itself, but the `DATA_SCIENCE` folder, so it was trying to access the parent folder, the `U:/` (aka my student drive).
 I tried this with `..\TEST!!!!!!`, accessing the `U:/` drive directly.

+## Activity 4 cont.
+Made a new csv through a script.
+Welcome to the world, my little file!
+This may be one of the most useful

+## Activity 5 (Week 4)
+Started filtering, sorting and grouping.